Student Bulletin – Financial Information

 *includes aid from all sources, including School of Law scholarships, external scholarships, etc.

-Non-need-based aid is financial aid that is not based on EFC.
+Non-need-based aid is financial aid that is not based on SAI.
 What matters is COA and how much other assistance has been awarded so far.
 For example, if a student has a COA of $50,000 and has been awarded scholarships totaling $30,000, the student can get up to $20,000 in non-need-based aid.

 The following are non-need-based federal student aid programs available to School of Law students: